floydfang2000/Assignment-2/readme.md

 ## Synthetic data with GAN Model

 Open ```GAN_synthetic.ipynb``` and just run the notebook.
 It should be able to run in Google Colab.

+## DCGAN + WGAN
+the code of both models is in the corresponding jupyter notebook.
+To train a model or to look at the dataset, please download the CelebA dataset from the following link and extract the images into the "data/celeba/" folder: https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html